thiblahute/meson-website/Reference-manual.md

     dependency_object declare_dependency(...)

-This function creates a dependency object that behaves like the return value of `dependency` but is internal to the current build.
+This function returns a [dependency object](#dependency-object) that behaves like the return value of [`dependency`](#dependency) but is internal to the current build.
 The main use case for this is in subprojects.
 This allows a subproject to easily specify how it should be used.
 This makes it interchangeable with the same dependency that is provided externally by the system.
 This function has three keyword arguments.

   - `include_directories`, the directories to add to header search path
   - `link_with`, libraries to link against